Diabetes in Men & Women

 The study was supported by the Practical Application for the Japan Science and Technology Agency.
 Asubio Pharma provided the drug and helped in conducting the trial.
 The authors report no other potential conflicts of interest.
 Dr. Drucker has served within the past 12 months as an advisor to or consultant for Arisaph Pharmaceuticals, Diartis Pharmaceuticals, Intarcia Therapeutics, Merck Research Laboratories, Novo Nordisk, NPS Pharmaceuticals, Receptos, Sanofi, Takeda, and Transition Pharmaceuticals.
 Neither Dr. Drucker nor his family members hold stock directly or indirectly in any of these companies.

 You are reading the article in category News of Diabetes with topic Gens X, Y and diabetes: Not as invincible as they think?.
-You can bookmark this page and this article with the link https://whoisdiabetes.blogspot.com/2014/04/gens-x-y-and-diabetes-not-as-invincible.html.
+You can bookmark this page and this article with the link http://whoisdiabetes.blogspot.com/2014/04/gens-x-y-and-diabetes-not-as-invincible.html.
 Thank you!

 Writen by: Unknown -